Five Iron Frenzy: Upbeats and Beatdowns, national recognition and Our Newest Album Ever! (1997–1999)

-Five Iron's second album, Our Newest Album Ever!, was released in November 1997 and experienced a similarly modest commercial success like that of Upbeats and Beatdowns, debuting at number 8 on Billboard's Top Heatseekers and peaking at number 176 on the Billboard 200.
-In wake of the album's release, Five Iron participated in two high-profile national tours.
+Five Iron Frenzy's second album, Our Newest Album Ever!, was released in November 1997 and experienced a similarly modest commercial success like that of Upbeats and Beatdowns, debuting at number 8 on Billboard's Top Heatseekers and peaking at number 176 on the Billboard 200.
+In wake of the album's release, Five Iron Frenzy participated in two high-profile national tours.
 In Spring 1998, the band performed on the Ska Against Racism tour, a ska punk tour orchestrated by Mike Park of Asian Man Records, which raised money for anti-racism organizations.
-As the only openly Christian band on the tour, Ska Against Racism helped further strengthen Five Iron's reputation among secular audiences: Reese Roper recalled the band making many new fans from attendees who were initially worried the band would attempt to "shove religion down their throats", as well as forming lasting friendships with most of the secular bands on the roster.
-Following the end of Ska Against Racism, Five Iron quickly wrote and recorded a new album in preparation for their next national tour, resulting in the 40-minute 17-track "EP" Quantity Is Job 1, which was reportedly written in only two weeks.
+As the only openly Christian band on the tour, Ska Against Racism helped further strengthen Five Iron Frenzy's reputation among secular audiences: Reese Roper recalled the band making many new fans from attendees who were initially worried the band would attempt to "shove religion down their throats", as well as forming lasting friendships with most of the secular bands on the roster.
+Following the end of Ska Against Racism, Five Iron Frenzy quickly wrote and recorded a new album in preparation for their next national tour, resulting in the 40-minute 17-track "EP" Quantity Is Job 1, which was reportedly written in only two weeks.

-In late 1998, Five Iron took part in SkaMania, a national tour which paired them with the other two most commercially successful bands in the Christian ska market, The O.C.
+In late 1998, Five Iron Frenzy took part in SkaMania, a national tour which paired them with the other two most commercially successful bands in the Christian ska market, The O.C.
 Supertones and The Insyderz.
 The tour was a resounding success within the Christian alternative scene, drawing around 3,000 attendees a night and helping boost sales of Quantity Is Job 1 into the top fifteen of both Billboard's Contemporary Christian chart and Top Heatseekers.
 At this time, Scott Kerr announced his decision to depart Five Iron Frenzy following the end of the SkaMania tour.
 Kerr cited several reasons for choosing to leave the band, including wanting to spend more time with his wife and desiring to explore other musical projects away from ska and punk, though would later explain that his primary reason was having gradually lost his faith in Christianity.
-Upon leaving Five Iron, Kerr would form the Denver-based power pop band Yellow Second, in which he served as lead singer, songwriter and guitarist.
-Sonnie Johnson, former guitarist for California ska punk band Jeffries Fan Club, replaced Kerr in Five Iron's line-up.
+Upon leaving Five Iron Frenzy, Kerr would form the Denver-based power pop band Yellow Second, in which he served as lead singer, songwriter and guitarist.
+Sonnie Johnson, former guitarist for California ska punk band Jeffries Fan Club, replaced Kerr in Five Iron Frenzy's line-up.

-Five Iron released their first live album, Proof That the Youth Are Revolting, in November 1999, containing recordings of several live shows across 1998 and 1999, including the 1999 Cornerstone Festival.
-During the recording of these shows, Five Iron offered forms at their merchandise booth where fans could provide their names and therefore be credited as "backup singers" for the album.
+Five Iron Frenzy released their first live album, Proof That the Youth Are Revolting, in November 1999, containing recordings of several live shows across 1998 and 1999, including the 1999 Cornerstone Festival.
+During the recording of these shows, Five Iron Frenzy offered forms at their merchandise booth where fans could provide their names and therefore be credited as "backup singers" for the album.
 Over 7,000 names were eventually printed in the CD's liner notes.
 Proof That the Youth Are Revolting cracked the top ten of both Billboard's Top Heatseekers and Contemporary Christian charts, peaking at number 190 on the Billboard 200.